 Convention of course!

 By ‘convention’ I mean the conventions of the Tlingit people.
-This is one of the varieties of totem poles their peoples use to communicate a number of things.
-You might think of it as fitting into the totem pole genre within their own cultural order.
+You might think of his piece as fitting into the totem pole genre within their own cultural order.

 Hints that this particular pole is meant to shame rather than honor its subject are contained in the box upon which the figure of Seward sits and the red in his ears.
 (That red stood out more in previous versions.)